 The text should be prepared in MS Word format.
 Font: Times New Roman 12 pt., line spacing 1.5.
 Standard margins.
-15 pages written in this way take up about one publisher's sheet.
+The text should be approximately one publishing sheet (40,000 typographic characters including spaces).
 The text must be preceded by the author's data, including:

 ● the author's name, surname and affiliation (font: Times New Roman 12 pt., bold),

 ● the title of the article (font: Times New Roman 14 pt., bold),

 ● the ORCID number,

 ● an abstract in Polish (font: Times New Roman, 10 pt., maximum 100 words), and

 ● key words (font: Times New Roman, maximum 5 positions)